 The oil in a tanker truck is a heavy load and when it starts to move it can create control problems.
 Tanker Baffles create containment and sloshing reduction solutions for shifting weights.

-Tank Baffles are installed bulkheads that segment the holding tank so the fluid weight is distributed to each segment.
-The oil travels through a hole in the baffle but the walls prevent the total load from moving drastically.
-Sloshing still occurs but it is contained to the spaces between the baffles.
+For safer transporting of hazardous bulk liquids, baffles help distribute and control the shifting weight in road tankers.
+The bulkheads segment the holding tank so the fluid weight is distributed to each compartment.
+The liquid cargo travels through a hole in the baffle, but the walls prevent the total load from moving drastically.
+While sloshing still occurs, it is contained in the spaces between the baffles.